 Positive galactosemia test results usually mean that your child needs more blood tests.

 Negative results usually mean your child doesn't need more tests to check for this

 condition.
 Test results may vary depending on the method used for the test, and other

 things.
 Your child’s test results may not mean he or she has a problem.
 Ask the healthcare

 provider what the test results mean for your child.

 How is this test done?

-This test requires a blood sample, which is usually taken by a heel prick in the
+This test is done with a blood sample.
+This is usually taken by a heel prick in the

 Does this test pose any risks?